-The recommended steps are usually:
+The steps are as follows:

 Lifestyle changes and self-help techniques

-Having more confidence in controlling your emotions may then make you more confident in coping with previously uncomfortable situations and environments.
+Having more confidence in controlling your emotions may make you more confident coping with previously uncomfortable situations and environments.

 These self-help techniques are described below.

-- Creative visualisation.
-During a panic attack, try to resist the urge to think negative thoughts such as "disaster".
-Instead, think of a place or situation that makes you feel peaceful, relaxed or at ease.
-Once you have this image in your mind, try to focus your attention on it.
+- creative visualisation – during a panic attack, try to resist the urge to think negative thoughts, such as "disaster"; instead, think of a place or situation that makes you feel peaceful, relaxed or at ease: once you have this image in your mind, try to focus your attention on it

 As part of the programme, you may have brief sessions with a CBT therapist – around 20 to 30 minutes long – over the telephone or face to face.
 You may also be invited to take part in group work with other people with a history of agoraphobia and panic disorders.

 More intensive therapies

 If the self-help programme hasn't worked, you may be referred for more intensive therapies.
 There are three main options:

 - applied relaxation

-Cognitive behavioural therapy
+Cognitive behavioural therapy (CBT)

 Cognitive behavioural therapy (CBT) is based on the idea that unhelpful and unrealistic thinking leads to negative behaviour.